 Norma was a middle-aged woman who had undergone four major spine surgeries and still had ongoing pain.
 I had performed the last two surgeries, each of which gave her about six months of relief.
 When the pain returned, the new studies were fine and there was nothing I could do to surgically help her.
 By this time, she knew my lines well, but was not buying the pain pathways idea and that ongoing anger could keep all of her pain fired up.
 I finally gave up and encouraged her to get another opinion.
 About a year later I received a jubilant email from her that she was free of pain.
 Her comment was, “Who would have thought it was the anger?”
 Once she crossed that line, her pain resolved within a few weeks.
 She has remarried and is still thriving in the middle of a lot of ongoing personal adversity.
 She’s moving forward and creating her own life.

 I have to let go

-I have also learned that there is absolutely nothing that I can do to help them move on.
+I have learned that there’s absolutely nothing that I can do to help them move on.
 In fact, the more I try to convince someone who is angry to give up their anger, the angrier they will become.
-This is the point of the process that I have to let go and hope they will eventually engage.
-Patience is not the first virtue of a surgeon but I have learned to wait this phase out.
+This is the point of the process, that I have to let go and hope they will eventually engage.
+Patience is not the first virtue of a surgeon, but I have learned to wait this phase out.
 It is surprising and encouraging that many people, months and sometimes years later, suddenly understand and will experience major improvements in their quality of life.

-Let your anger go.
+Let go of your anger.
 You have absolutely nothing to lose and everything to gain.